Edition 109 - August 2007

 With good health, wealth and good breath!

-NB Our way, which was over forty years ago, was only to light up after the time of the previous day.
+NB: Our way, which was over forty years ago, was only to light up after the time of the previous day.
 For example, Monday: first one 9.00 a.m.
 Tuesday: first one after 9.00 a.m. - it might be 9.30 a.m., but it could be 10.00 a.m.
 Thursday: don't light up until after 10.00 a.m. and so on.

 Eventually, we 'forgot' to smoke.
-Once you give up, don't be tempted again for if you have just one or two, you will all the old difficulties to overcome again.
+Once you give up, don't be tempted again for if you have just one or two, you will have all the old difficulties to overcome again.

 Tony Beauclerk